Unconventional criticality in $O(D)$-invariant loop-constrained Landau theory

 Remarkably, the $P$-loop representation allows for an elegant proof (see Appendix~\hyperlink{app:Helicity}{\ref{app:Helicity}}) of the equivalence between the average linking of the polarization field lines, $\mathscr{L}_{\vec{P}}$, and the helicity (of Hopf invariant) of the field, $\mathscr{H}$, known as Arnold's helicity theorem~\cite{Arnold2021} in application to ferroelectrics~\cite{Lukyanchuk2025}.
 It highlights the topological nature of the polarization under the zero divergence constraint.

 To study the critical properties of the presented $P$-loops, we employ an LGW type of theory where the constraint $\nablab\cdot\vec{P}=0$ is enforced, in a situation characteristic of topological ferroelectrics.
+Importantly, although our model is LGW-based, the divergence-free constraint removes the standard assumption that the order parameter components fluctuate independently and subjected only to the internal symmetries of the action.
+In the case considered here the constraint must be incorporated in the integral measure of the partition function.
+This places the description beyond the LGW paradigm, because in the study of critical fluctuations it is the partition function rather than the action that matters.
+The latter still has a LGW form though, but integrating over the fields in the partition function requires changing the integral measure to accommodate the local constraint $\nablab\cdot\vec{P}=0$.

-\textit{Renormalization group analysis -- }In the absence of anisotropies, the action of a topological ferroelectric is given in $D$ dimensions by,
+\textit{Renormalization group analysis -- }In the absence of anisotropies, the action of a topological ferroelectric is given in $D$ dimensions by~\cite{Landau2013},

 where $\vec{P}$ is a $D$-dimensional polarization vector, see Eq. (\ref{Eq:P-loop}), and the constraint $\nablab\cdot\vec{P}=0$ holds, arising from the absence of depolarization charges in the low-energy states.
 This implies that only closed-loop configurations of polarization corresponding to bound dipole textures are energetically favored and contribute to the partition function.
+Recall that in dielectrics the polarization couples linearly to the electric field, which implies that the ``mass'' coefficient $a$ appearing in the action corresponds to the inverse susceptibility.
+Ferroelectric order, on the other hand, causes the electric field to depend nonlinearly in the polarization, so higher powers of $\vec{P}$ arise in the expression of the electric field, and ferroelectricity is induced by the sign change in $a$ as the temperature is reduced below the transition temperature, thus driving the onset of a spontaneous polarization.
+The coefficient $b>0$ physically controls the stability of the energy in the spontaneous symmetry breaking process~\cite{Landau2013}.

 In order to study the critical fluctuations of the system~(\ref{Eq:S-Ferroelectric}), we consider the partition function,

 where the constraint is incorporated into the path integral measure.
 Using a functional integral representation of the delta function, a modified action is obtained featuring a Lagrange multiplier field $\lambda$ enforcing the constraint,